berlinplan/berlinplan.github.io/readme.md

 > **Combine:** implies some merging or mingling with corresponding loss of identity of each unit (168)

 > People from poor countries migrate to industrialized nations, where their high-tech products are more likely to be utilized, especially by the US Army, which often operates in migrants countries of origin.
-Despite migrants resisting the acceptance of values from psychopathic systems that have led to the erosion of their own populations, cultures, and values, they are already fully integrated into the heavy psychopathic system as they live and work in a system that perpetuates inequality (psychopathegration).
+Despite migrants resisting the acceptance of values of **people** from psychopathic systems that have led to the erosion of their own populations, cultures, and values, they are already fully integrated into the psychopathic **system** as they live and work in a system that perpetuates inequality (psychopathegration).
 (179,180,186)

 #### Why does the economy favor psychopathically integrated populations over organic ones?

 > The reduced affinity of migrants towards their original values increases their susceptibility to psychopathic integration.

->  <sub> as sociopaths, Psychopathegrated population, have learned their behavior and are created by life experiences.
+>  <sub> Psychopathically integrated population,as sociopaths have learned their behavior and are created by life experiences.
 They are capable of feeling emotions but usually don’t control them.
 Psychopaths, on the other hand, are born and suffer from a genetic effect (50,51) </sub>

 The Indian, Pakistani, and Asian population in the UK surprised London by voting in favor of Brexit, indicating stronger euroscepticism within this community than previously anticipated.
 (197)

 > Iranian migrants have organized protests outside Iran, calling for stricter sanctions against their home country.
 (221)

- ## Why does democracy end in an atomic bomb?
+ ## Why does democracy always end in an atomic bomb?

 - <sub> While democracy is considered the best political system, it has drawbacks: polarizing debates, corruption, lack of protection for the common man, divide-and-rule tactics, unfair business practices, power addiction, media misuse, and rising inequality.
 Power dynamics in social hierarchies affect empathy, with higher-status individuals showing decreased accuracy in empathizing with lower-status individuals.
 (138).(63, 220, 65). </sub>
 - <sub> Psychopathy is a severe personality disorder characterized by antisocial behavior, deceitfulness, irresponsibility, and a lack of empathy.
 Preventing psychopaths from gaining power is crucial to avoid turning democracy into a pathocracy, as they have no limits in reaching the top.
 (64, 68, 79, 80, 172). </sub>